Do I have to move out of my home before the sheriff sale?

 Homeowners can stay in their homes after the sheriff sale, usually 6 months.

-Mortgage foreclosure rates have significantly decreased during the past ten years, according to the ATTOM report in January 2018.
-The number of foreclosure filings in 2017 in Michigan decreased by 42.5 percent compared to 2016.
+Mortgage foreclosure rates are increasing, according to the ATTOM report in Q1 2023.
+Michigan is in the top three states nationwide for the number of foreclosure filings in 2023.
 A common misconception for homeowners in foreclosure is that they have to move out of their house before the sheriff sale.
 When a county deputy or appointed county official posts a notice with the sale date near their door, many people think that is the last date they can stay.
 However, Michigan law says that those individuals have rights to occupy the house usually for six more months.
 Some homeowners abandon their property early, paying rent without making an informed decision.

-Homeowners do have rights during foreclosure, which were discussed in my November 2015 article.
+Homeowners do have rights during foreclosure, according to the Michigan State Housing Development Authority (MSHDA) stages of foreclosure.
 After a property is sold at a sheriff’s sale, a foreclosure sale, there is a redemption period.
-For most properties it is a six month period.
+For most properties it is a six-month period.
 If the homeowner moves out and the property has been declared abandoned, the redemption period can be shortened to one month.
 For some large properties and those with a lot of equity, more than two-thirds of the loan has been paid, the redemption period may be longer.

 Before moving, if that is the choice, the homeowner should check with their county Register of Deeds office to be sure the property was actually sold.